Big-headed turtle

 The big-headed turtle (Platysternon megacephalum) is a species of turtle in the family Platysternidae from Southeast Asia and southern China.

 Background

 Previously considered a distinct family placed on occasion in "Kinosternoidea", it was later moved to the Emydidae.
-With the Geoemydidae being split off from these, it seems wisest to reinstate the Platysternidae.
 This, as well as the subfamily and the genus Platysternon, are monotypic.

+The big-headed turtle is named after its disproportionately large head which leads to an inability to retreat into its shell.
+In order to protect itself it instead has an armored head and sharp beak.

 Distribution

 The big-headed turtle is found in Cambodia, China, Laos, Myanmar, Thailand, and Vietnam.
+It is commonly found in fast flowing streams and waterfalls in rocky areas.